 Since the state enter call is not an event there are restrictions on the allowed return value and State Transition Actions.
-You may not change the state, postpone this non-event, or insert any events.
+You may not change the state, postpone this non-event, insert any events, or change the callback module.

 The first state that is entered will get a state enter call with OldState equal to the current state.